ypriverol/quantms-research/proteogenomics-research/deepLC/README.md

+# Dataset Analyzed

+The dataset used in this project is the result of the PXD014145 project filtered by spectrumAI (removing low confident mutations).
+The dataset description can be found in the following link: https://www.ebi.ac.uk/pride/archive/projects/PXD014145.

 # DeepLC_Report

 In order to use DeepLC to predict the retention time of non-canonical peptides, we did a prediction of canonical peptide to see how the model works.
 All canonical peptides are divided into ten parts, nine for model calibration and one for prediction.
 I used two calibration model methods.
 At the same time, the direct prediction method of uncalibrated model is also used.
 Here are the results of the predicted canonical peptide.